 Datastore settings

-You can see how much space the different logs use by going to Reports > Settings > Datastore settings.
+You can see how much space the different logs and their future estimated usage from the Datastore settings page.

 Top domains on the dashboard